 Simple English definitions for legal terms

-Read a random definition: matter
+Read a random definition: personal services

 Direct examination is when a lawyer asks questions to a witness who has been called to the stand.
 The lawyer who called the witness is the one who does the direct examination.
 During this time, the lawyer cannot ask leading questions, which means they cannot suggest the answer to the witness.
 After the direct examination, the other lawyer has a chance to ask questions in what is called cross-examination.
 They can only ask about things that were talked about during the direct examination.